 Brailsford began by optimising the obvious things like; riders nutrition, training regimes, the ergonomics of riding equipment, plus significant developments to the weight and balance of the bikes.

-They began searching for improvements in areas that were overlooked by their competion; things like discovering the ideal pillow that offered the best sleep, testing for the most effective massage gel and teaching riders the best way to cleanse their hands to avoid infection.
+They began searching for improvements in areas that were overlooked by their competition; things like discovering the ideal pillow that offered the best sleep, testing for the most effective massage gel and teaching riders the best way to cleanse their hands to avoid infection.

-They searched for 1 percent improvements everywhere.
+They searched for 1% improvements everywhere.